Unboxed-Software/solana-course/content/cpi.md

 2qoeXa9fo8xVHzd2h9mVcueh6oK3zmAiJxCTySM5rbLZ's writable privilege escalated Program returned error: "Cross-program invocation with unauthorized signer or writable account"
 ```
+Remember, any account whose data may be mutated by the program during execution must be specified as writable.
+During execution, writing to an account that was not specified as writable will cause the transaction to fail.
+Writing to an account that is not owned by the program will cause the transaction to fail.
+Any account whose lamport balance may be mutated by the program during execution must be specified as writable.
+During execution, mutating the lamports of an account that was not specified as writable will cause the transaction to fail.
+While subtracting lamports from an account not owned by the program will cause the transaction to fail, adding lamports to any account is allowed, as long is it is mutable.

 To see this in action, view this [transaction in the explorer](https://explorer.solana.com/tx/ExB9YQJiSzTZDBqx4itPaa4TpT8VK4Adk7GU5pSoGEzNz9fa7PPZsUxssHGrBbJRnCvhoKgLCWnAycFB7VYDbBg?cluster=devnet).